PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Results

-The waterfall plot (Figure~\ref{fig:waterfall_2}) and the eigen mode search results reveal that the mode switch takes place at $N \approx 1129$.
-Figure~\ref{fig:modepulse} shows the integrated profiles of the first mode ($N =$ 1 to 1128) and the second mode ($N =$ 1129 to 2617), where there is a highly linearly polarized precursor component in the profile of the second mode.
-And LRFSs of the two modes' single pulses are shown in Figure~\ref{fig:LRFS} (Appendix~\ref{sec:lrfs}).
+Figure~\ref{fig:waterfall_2} has clearly shown a mode switch from narrow pulses to wide pulses in epoch (b).
+The mixture weights (wb1), (wb2) and (wb3) in Figure~\ref{fig:decom_result_1} all show sudden jumps around $N\sim 1100$, where the first two weights' ratio $\beta/\alpha$ ((wrb) in Figure~\ref{fig:decom_wr}) switches from larger values to smaller values, indicating a B-to-Q mode switch.
+Besides, it's worth noting that the evolution pattern on $\alpha$ - $\beta$ plane (wpb) in Figure~\ref{fig:decom_result_1} looks like a strange attractor of a chaotic system.

+LRFS of the two modes' single pulses are shown in Figure~\ref{fig:LRFSs}.
 The first mode's FFT amplitude has a peak at about 0.47 cycle/P while the second dosen't have.
-Comparing to results of 20220517 (Section~\ref{sec:220517}) and 20230827 (Section~\ref{sec:230827}), the conclusion is that the first mode is B mode and the second mode is Q mode.
-20220902 observation contains a B-to-Q mode switch.
-The extra component at $\phi \approx -0.025$ also appears in Figure~\ref{fig:LRFS} in B mode.
+Comparing to results of epoch (a) (Section~\ref{sec:220517}) and epoch (d) (Section~\ref{sec:230827}), the conclusion is that the first mode is B mode and the second mode is Q mode.
+The extra component at $\phi \approx -15^{\circ}$ also appears in Figure~\ref{fig:LRFSs}.

-Knowing FAST's system temperature ($T_{\text{sys}}$) and gain ($G$) (using data from \cite{2020RAA....20...64J}), the flux of the two modes could be estimated:
+Knowing FAST's system temperature ($T_{\text{sys}}$) and gain ($G$) (using data from \cite{2020RAA....20...64J}), the flux density of the two modes could be estimated:

-The comparison of the two modes' flux is shown in Figure~\ref{fig:fluxcompare}.
-While Q mode being apparently dimmer under low frequencies (like Figure 1 in~\cite{2011MNRAS.418.1736B}, under 1-1.5GHz Q mode is almost as bright as B mode, indicating different frequency evolutions of the two modes.
+The comparison of the two modes' flux density is shown in Figure~\ref{fig:int_prof}.
+While Q mode being apparently dimmer under low frequencies (like Figure 1 in~\cite{2011MNRAS.418.1736B}), under 1-1.5GHz Q mode is almost as bright as B mode, indicating different frequency evolutions of the two modes.
+The spectra of the main pulse components of B and Q mode, and of the precursor component of Q mode, is shown in Figure~\ref{fig:spectral}.
+B mode has a larger spectral index, while for Q mode the precursor's and the main pulse's spectral indices have no significant differences.